ansible-middleware/crossdc-rhsso-workshop/instructions/04-deploying-datagrid.md

-# 4 - Deploying DataGrid
+# 4 - Deploying Data Grid

-Next thing we're going to do is deploy DataGrid.
+Next thing we're going to do is deploy Data Grid.
 To do this we'll create a playbook by creating the file `playbooks/datagrid.yml`.

 Copy the contents of the following file into datagrid.yml: